jacekkow/qa-cas-ldap-auth/README.md

 #### $ldap_email_attr

-Name of the attribute in the user's LDAP entry, containing user's mail address.
+Name of the attribute in the user entry containing e-mail address.
 When multiple values are provided by the LDAP server - first one is used.

 ### LDAP - groups

 #### $ldap_group_base_dn

-DN to search groups under, eg. `ou=groups,dc=corp`
+Base DN for group search operation, eg. `ou=qaSite,ou=groups,dc=corp`

 #### $ldap_group_base_depth